 Explore Strategies for Attracting and Engaging Donors

-Nonprofits secure revenue from a variety of different sources – individuals, corporations, foundations, and government, and through a variety of different means.
+Nonprofit organizations largely rely on fundraising dollars — anywhere between 15-20% of their revenue should come from donations, at a minimum.
+To secure that level of funding, nonprofits work with a variety of different sources – individuals, corporations, foundations and government, and through a variety of different means.
 Understanding the funding landscape, and its agility from organization to organization, is key to developing a successful fundraising strategy.
-While approaching each contributor requires its own strategy, this course will provide students with the basic components needed for making a compelling fundraising case.

-- Explain the culture of philanthropy and the role philanthropy plays in organizations.
+- Explain the culture of philanthropy and the role philanthropy plays in nonprofit organizations.

 - Describe the relationship between marketing and fundraising.

-- Describe strategies for stewardship that will keep donors giving.
+- Describe strategies for stewardship that will keep donors giving to nonprofit groups.

 Number of Units: 1.0 graduate level extension credit(s) in semester hours